onehungrymind/Auth0vsStormpathCodeSamples/auth0/README.md

 This is a simple app that shows how to secure backend API's as well as add user authentication to your app with Auth0.
 For this example we are using Node/Express on the backend and AngularJS on the frontend.

 To get this example running, you will need to replace the values located in the `.env` file with your Auth0 credentials.
-Additionally, you will nedd to update the `auth0-variables.js` file as well location in the `/public` directory with your Auth0 credentials.
+Additionally, you will nedd to update the `auth0-variables.js` file as well located in the `/public` directory with your Auth0 credentials.

 ## Running the example